88-degrees/Book-of-Changes/appendix02s2.md

 The same editors say on paragraph 5 that 'the blessing from above is explained, by many, of the oracles obtained through divining with the tortoise-shell; but that looking at the text on line 2 of the next hexagram, and that Tî (spoken of there) is the lord of all spirits, the term "above" here is most naturally explained of Heaven's mind, whose acceptance cannot be gainsaid by men or spirits.'

-[Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says on paragraph 6, though I do not see the relevancy p.
-319 of his remarks:--'Dwelling on high, and taking nothing from those below him, but on the contrary giving more to them, the superior man accomplishes his aim on a grand scale.
-The aim of the superior man is simply to be increasing what others have;--that and nothing else.'
+[Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says on paragraph 6, though I do not see the relevancy [<sub>p.
+319</sub>](#p-319) of his remarks: -- 'Dwelling on high, and taking nothing from those below him, but on the contrary giving more to them, the superior man accomplishes his aim on a grand scale.
+The aim of the superior man is simply to be increasing what others have; -- that and nothing else.'

 <a name="fn_231"></a>[319:XLII](#fr_231) The Symbolism here is different from what we gather from the former Appendix.
-Sun no longer symbolises wood, but, as p.
-320 it more commonly does, wind.
+Sun no longer symbolises wood, but, as [<sub>p.
+320</sub>](#p-320) it more commonly does, wind.
 Thunder and wind, it is supposed, increase each the other; and their combination gives the idea of increase.
 Then the application, good in itself, must be treated very nicely, as it is by the [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors, in order to make out any connexion between it and the Symbolism.

 Paragraph 1.
-'One in a low position should not move in great affairs;'--not a son, it is said, while his father is alive; nor a minister, while his ruler governs; nor a member of an official department, while its head directs its affairs.
+'One in a low position should not move in great affairs;' -- not a son, it is said, while his father is alive; nor a minister, while his ruler governs; nor a member of an official department, while its head directs its affairs.
 If such a one do initiate such an affair, only great success will excuse his rashness.

 Paragraph 2.
 Line 5 is the proper correlate of 2; and its subject will be among the contributing parties.
 But others 'beyond' will be won to take part with him.